DSpace/DSpace/dspace-api/src/main/java/org/dspace/app/bulkdo/README.md

  usage: org.dspace.app.bulkdo.Lister

- -y,--dryrun            dryrun - do not actually change anything; default
+ -t,--test              dryrun - do not actually change anything; default
                         is false
  -W,--doWorkFlowItems   list items in workflow -e,--eperson           dspace user account (email or netid) used for